JoseCanova/JoseCanova/README.md

 ### Fixing the path with a edge-vertex validator.
 Time to start the test on avoid vertex on edge (it's valid). consider the vertex like an obstacle.
+At least this.
+It worked as "expected".
+Amazing.
+Need to read carefully but seems that worked very well; I as give a path from Artist to Recording.

 ### About nomenclature
 The model with generic common atribute, is what flaws a scan without checking the "foreign relations", its good and bad. will try to use the "foreign keys" to fix the model graph.